 This tree is hardy in zones 4 to 9, so the Tulip Poplar grows throughout America, except for the coldest parts of North Dakota, Minnesota, Wisconsin and the tip of Florida.
 This is a tree that everyone can grow and love.

+Tulip Poplar is normally grown as a single specimen, although it could be planted in a row to make an attractive screen, or as an avenue along a driveway.
+As the trees grow large in time allow ten to twenty feet between them for a screen or avenue.
 Dig a hole two to three times the diameter of the root ball and mix in some organic material such as compost, rotted manure, rotted leaves or peat-moss.
 Just make the hole the depth of the pot and break-up the bottom a little.
 Add some starter fertilizer like superphosphate to get your tree of to a strong start.
 After you put back most of the soil, firm it well around the roots, water very thoroughly and after the water has drained away fill in with the remaining soil.
 Staking is not usually necessary.

 This tree is best in a sunny location providing shade for you or shade-loving plants in your garden.
 It does best in deep, moist soil and will even tolerate short periods of flooding.
-However it will grow very well in ordinary garden soil of almost any kind except for extremely sandy soil or permanently wet soil.
+However, it will grow very well in ordinary garden soil of almost any kind except for extremely sandy soil or permanently wet soil.
 When young it will benefit from regular watering and fertilizer in the spring to get the quickest growth.

+Although the Tulip Poplar can be grown from seed, the resulting plants will be variable in quality.
+Our trees are grown the correct way, from branch cuttings taken from the very best specimens.
+That way every tree is identical to the original and produces a very uniform effect when grown in groups.
+However this takes longer, so avoid cheaper, seedling trees that will only be a disappointment.
 We sell only trees that are true to the original form and we have a wide range of sizes to give you the best plant for your purpose.
 However we are constantly renewing our stock so our customers get fresh, healthy plants, so supplies of this tree may be limited.
 To avoid disappointment order now.